dqops/dqo/docs/dqo-concepts/grouping-data-quality-issues-to-incidents.md

 There are two levels of notification configuration in DQOps:

-1. **Global notifications:** This is the default configuration applied to all incidents unless overridden.
-You can access it through the Configuration section> Global incident notifications.
+1. **Global notifications:** This configuration applies to all incidents unless overridden.
+You can access it through the Configuration section > Global incident notifications.
 2. **Connection notifications:** These configurations take precedence over global notifications and are specific to individual data sources.
     You can access them by navigating to a specific data source under the Data sources section > [Connection name] > Notifications tab.